top of page

 I'm the Personal Trainer Who Doesn't Like the Gym

-For many people - maybe especially gay men and many in the LGBTQ+ community, the gym has been a place of mixed emotions.
+For many people - especially gay men and many in the LGBTQ+ community, the gym has been a place of mixed emotions.
 While some have managed to find solace and empowerment in such fitness spaces, others, including myself, a personal trainer, have often faced barriers and negative experiences that have deterred them from fully embracing the gym culture.

-I still find myself cancelling and re-starting gym memberships, vowing to quit the gym once and for all, to train solely from my home studio - my own controlled space, to then joining once again, once I miss the few but often significant benefits of training in the gym.
+I still find myself cancelling and re-starting gym memberships, vowing to quit the gym once and for all, to train solely from my home studio - my own controlled space, to then joining once again, once I miss the few benefits of training in the gym.
 Then the process repeats itself.
-Overall, I do prefer to work out from my home gym.

 The gym has been a microcosm of societal norms and expectations, often perpetuating ideals of hyper-masculinity and heteronormativity.
-From my perspective as a gay man (and of course a range of personal perspectives) this environment could be unwelcoming and even hostile, leading to feelings of insecurity, fear of judgment, and reluctance to engage in fitness activities.
+From my perspective as a gay man (and of course a range of other perspectives) this environment could be unwelcoming and even hostile, leading to feelings of insecurity, fear of judgment, and reluctance to engage in fitness activities.

 Discrimination, body image pressures, lack of representation, and internalised homophobia have all contributed to a negative relationship with the gym for many within the LGBTQ+ community, and out of it.